GyroSuperintelligence/BabyLM/README.md

 | 64 codons (3 nucleotides × 2 bits) | 64 active intron patterns (6 working bits) | Complete instruction space |
 | 32 tRNA wobble classes | 32 LI-quotiented equivalence classes | Functional degeneracy |

 The profound parallel is that both systems use a compact instruction set (a byte or a 4-mer) to govern a vast, complex physical state.
 Just as epigenetic context determines how DNA is expressed, GyroSI’s evolving physical state governs which transformation is activated in response to each input.
 The 256 instructions are the *operators*, not the *states*.
-They operate on a physical manifold of precisely **788,986** unique states.
+They operate on a physical ontology of precisely **788,986** unique states.

 ---